AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/creating-workflow-rules-in-salesforce.md

 ---
 # Creating Workflow Rules in Salesforce {#creating-workflow-rules-in-salesforce}

-When using Marketo Sales Insight (MSI) and Marketo Sales Connect (MSC) in parallel, the MSI Best Bets feature in Salesforce will not get updated.
+When using Marketo Sales Insight (MSI) and Marketo Sales Connect (MSC) in parallel, the MSI Best Bets feature in [!DNL Salesforce] will not get updated.
 All other MSI features work as usual (viewing interesting moments in the iFrame, sending email, adding to campaigns, etc.).
 This article offers a workaround to get Best Bets working again.

 >[!NOTE]
 >